OctavioFurio/Fractal_Generator_in_C-/README.md

 The example program given (fractal.cpp) has an implementation that easily allows you to choose which you want to generate.

+## Want to contribute?

+Well, that's nice!
+Welcome aboard.

+You can contribute in many ways:

+- Rendering some more examples (please, keep them under 10Mb, if possible).
+- Optimizing the code to run faster or with less memory.
+- Implementing other famous fractals.
+- Optmizing filesizes would also be interesting.

+Create your own fork and make any changes you find interesting and I'll surely give it a look!

+Thanks a lot!

 ## Fonts and References

 This program is based around LIBBMP, which can be found [here](https://github.com/marc-q/libbmp).